Canada-Korea Free Trade Agreement (CKFTA)

 The Agreement will result in increased trade opportunities through tariff elimination in a broad range of sectors, such as industrial goods (for example, aerospace, information and communications technology, metals and minerals, chemicals, plastics, pharmaceuticals, industrial machinery and cosmetics), agri-food products, forestry and value-added wood products, and fish and seafood products.

 Simplified Origin Procedures and Trade Facilitation

-The Agreement will make it easier and less costly for Canadian SMEs in a wide range of sectors to do business in the South Korean market.
+The Agreement makes it easier and less costly for Canadian SMEs in a wide range of sectors to do business in the South Korean market.

-For example, the Agreement will simplify the process of clearing goods through South Korean customs, thanks to:
+For example, the Agreement simplifies the process of clearing goods through South Korean customs, thanks to:

 - clear and transparent origin procedures that effectively administer the rules of origin without creating unnecessary obstacles to trade;